A Brief History of The Salvation Army

 Mountain Citadel was formed in the late 1980’s when two established Salvation Army Corps, Mount Hamilton and Westmount Citadel, began a move to combine their resources and join the two smaller congregations into one.
 In 1991, the newly formed congregation began meeting together in a temporary facility (Vincent Massey School) until the process of developing a cohesive fellowship and a new church building came to fruition.

 Mount Hamilton Corps was previously located at 573 Concession Street and now serves as a Salvation Army Corps with a special ministry to our local Laotian congregation and community.

 The building that housed Westmount Citadel, located at 257 Mohawk Road West was vacated and sold upon amalgamation.
 It currently serves the Hillcrest Masonic Temple.

 On October 24, 1993 the official sod turning for Mountain Citadel took place with a joyful service led by Captain Doug Binner, the Corps Officer (minister).
-Within the span of a year, the new church building was ready for occupancy, October 2, 1994.
-With much joy and praise to God for his blessing, the new Mountain Citadel Corps was officially opened October 15/16, 1994.
+Within the span of a year, the new church building was ready for occupancy on October 2, 1994.
+With much joy and praise to God for His blessing, the new Mountain Citadel Corps was officially opened October 15/16, 1994.
 The surrounding community was invited to visit and join in the celebration.